 Purchased at Ueno Station.

 Sukeroku Sushi are sushi packs made without the use of fish.
-They always consist of a combination of Inarizushi (rice wrapped in deep-fried tofu i.e. the brown ones in the picture) and Makisushi (seaweed roll).
+They always consist of a combination of Inarizushi (rice wrapped in deep-fried tofu i.e. the brown ones in the picture) and Makisushi (seaweed roll) too.
 Named after one of the most beloved characters in Kabuki, Sukeroku Sushi is said to have originated as takeout packs during performances of the related play.
-Because of the ingredients used, they are cheap and often vegan too.
+Because of the ingredients used, they are cheap and often vegan.
 These make Sukeroku Sushi perfect for use as Ekiben.

-I had this pack right before visiting the famous Ashikaga Flower Park.
+I had this pack right before visiting famous Ashikaga Flower Park.
 As it was a chilly day, and I made the mistake of eating it outside the park, I must admit I didn’t enjoy the meal.
-It’s cheap though, and filling given it contains so much rice.
+It’s cheap though, and pretty filling given it contains so much rice.
 Incidentally, Sukeroku Sushi packs are my standard “go-for” in Japan when low on travel budget or when lacking an appetite.
-Again, they are cheap and filling.
+Again, they are cheap and filling, and widely sold.
 The simple ingredients make them suitable for any hour too.

 Wouldn't you love to sample an exotic Ekiben when traveling in Japan?